-The final requirement in becoming an Ambassador is to attend induction training (Please see Induction training below for dates of next sign up sessions).
-This ensures STEM Ambassadors are equipped with basic knowledge and information that will help to enhance their work with schools.
-Training covers; the purposes of the STEM Ambassadors Programme, information about schools, advice for working with pupils and teachers and an explanation about the role in supporting STEM Ambassadors.
+The final requirement in becoming a STEM Ambassador is to attend an initial training session (Please see training dates below).
+This ensures STEM Ambassadors are equipped with basic knowledge and skills that will help to enhance their work with schools.

-Following registering and attending a session to go through Disclosure checks and receive training, you will receive an Ambassador badge and ID card.
+Following your registration and attendance at a training session, you will receive your STEM Ambassador badge and ID card.

-Monthly Ambassador Induction sessions take place in Edinburgh on the following dates in 2018 from 5pm-7pm at
+Monthly Ambassador Training sessions take place in Edinburgh on the following dates in 2019 from 5pm-7pm at

 Edinburgh College in Room 8, 1st Floor, College Sports Centre, Sighthill Campus, Bankhead Avenue, Edinburgh, EH11 4DE (free parking at the front entrance of the building)